JetBrains/teamcity-documentation/topics/upgrade-notes.md

 * If you have multiple projects with [GitHub App connections](configuring-connections.md#GitHub) to the same GitHub App, a [webhook](configuring-vcs-post-commit-hooks-for-teamcity.md) for only the first connection detected by TeamCity is functional.
 Projects with other connections keep polling their corresponding repositories for changes.
 * Uploading artifacts to [S3 buckets](storing-build-artifacts-in-amazon-s3.md) may fail for larger files.
 We expect to fix this issue in the next bugfix update (2023.05.1).
 In the meantime, download and [install](installing-additional-plugins.md#Installing+Plugin+Manually) a custom build of the S3 Plugin from this YouTrack issue: [TW-81866](https://youtrack.jetbrains.com/issue/TW-81866/Failed-to-publish-artifacts-in-AWS-s3-after-updating-TeamCity-to-v2023.05).
 * Settings of EC2-based [cloud profiles](setting-up-teamcity-for-amazon-ec2.md) may not show the checkbox that allows you to utilize locally stored IAM Roles, leaving authorization by Access ID/Secret Key as the only option.
 We expect to fix this issue in the next 2023.05.1 bugfix update.
-* If a directory published as a build artifacts contains a symbolic link, files and folderes referenced by these symlinks are no longer included in the produced artifact archive.
+* If a directory published as a build artifacts contains symbolic links, files and folderes referenced by these symlinks are no longer included in the produced artifact archive.
+This issue will be resolved in the 2023.05.1 bugfix update, see this article for more information: [](configuring-general-settings.md#Publishing+Symlinks).

 ## Changes from 2022.10.2 to 2022.10.3